 Tax Strategy for the NATS Group

 The tax strategy of NATS Holdings Limited and its subsidiaries is set out below.
-The group’s tax strategy is approved and overseen by the Board and managed through a governance structure under the Tax Committee, which is chaired by the group’s Finance Director and reports regularly to the Audit Committee and to the Board.
+The group’s tax strategy is approved and overseen by the Board and managed through a governance structure under the Tax Committee and which reports regularly to the Audit Committee and to the Board.
 Tax compliance is taken seriously and considered at all levels of the business.
 Tax includes all taxes within the business.

 Approach to risk management and governance